-Narrative Section Suggested Number of Pages Related Evaluation Criteria(See Part V § B of this RFA) Introduction 2 of 20 Relevancy Objectives and Outcomes 2 of 20 Technical merit Approach 6 of 20 Technical merit; Achievability Personnel and Resources 2 of 20 Expertise and track record of the applicants; Adequacy of available or obtainable support personnel, facilities Plan for Outcome Based Reporting 2 of 20 Adequacy of plans for the participatory evaluation process, outcome-based reporting, and the communication of findings and results beyond the immediate Management and Collaboration Plan 2 of 20 Partnerships and collaboration; Achievability COVID-19 Relief 2 of 20 For COVID-19 relief efforts or could be interwoven into the entire proposal as you deem appropriate Response to Previous Review (if resubmission) Limit of 1 additional page Responsiveness to previous comments and recommendations by reviewers Prior BFRDP Accomplish ments (if applicable) Limit of 1 additional page Performance during the previous BFRDP grant(s); Adequacy of plans for continuous improvement j.
-Field 12.
-Add Other Attachments.
+Narrative Section Suggested # of Pages (20 Max) Related Evaluation Criteria (see Part V, B of this RFA) Introduction 2 of 20 Relevancy Objectives and 2 of 20 Technical merit Outcomes Approach 6 of 20 Technical merit; Achievability Personnel and 2 of 20 Expertise and track record of the applicants; Resources Adequacy of available or obtainable support personnel, facilities Plan for 2 of 20 Adequacy of plans for the participatory Outcome-Based evaluation process, outcome-based reporting, Reporting and the communication of findings and results beyond the immediate Management and 2 of 20 Partnerships and collaboration; Achievability Collaboration Plan Covid-19 Relief 2 of 20 For COVID-19 relief efforts, or could be interwoven into the entire proposal as you deem appropriate Response to Previous Limit 1 Responsiveness to previous comments and Review (if applicable) recommendations by reviewers Prior BFRDP Limit 1 Performance during the previous BFRDP Accomplishments grant(s); Adequacy of plans for continuous (if applicable) improvement

+3. Field 12, Add Other Attachments.
+See Part V of the NIFA Grants Application Guide.
 Commitment Letters.
 PDF attachment(s).
 No page limit.
 Letters of commitment from all partners (signed by the AR of the partnering organization) stating that the partners involved have agreed to their stated roles in the project and have agreed to abide by the Management Plan.
 Letters from other organizations or people whose participation is important to the success of the project, committing those collaborators to specific roles, are also encouraged.